typelevel/typelevel.github.com/_posts/2014-07-06-singleton_instance_trick_unsafe.md

 --------

-To which you might protest, “there’s only one value of any singleton type!”.
+To which you might protest, “there’s only one value of any singleton type!”
 Well, yes.
 And here’s where our seemingly innocent optimization turns nasty.
 If you'll recall, it depends upon treating a value with multiple types via an unsafe cast.